a-paulson/BounceBack/README.md

 - Create very simple chatbot that will ask practice interview questions.
   - [ ] First version will use an array of data with random selection.

-### Phase 6: Demo Accounts (.5 days)
+### Phase 6: Guest Accounts (.5 days)

-**Objective:** Fully flesh out the demo account.
+**Objective:** Fully flesh out the guest account.
 Make sure initial user experience is smooth and bug free.

-- [ ] Create demo account feature
+- [ ] Decide on and implement UX for guest accounts
-- [ ] Provide appropriate default settings for demo account
+- [ ] Provide appropriate default settings for guest account
 - [ ] Do polishing of user experience so MVP experience is bug free and smooth.

 ### Phase 7: Seed Data (0.5 days)

-**objective:** Provide seed data for both bots and channels.
+**objective:** Provide seed data for both bots and conversations.

-- [ ] Add seed data to channels to flesh out contents
+- [ ] Add seed data to conversations to flesh out their contents
-- [ ] Implement multiple bots with different behavior to simulate various conversation types.
+- [ ] Implement multiple bots with different behavior to simulate various interactions.

 <!-- ### Phase 8: User Search (.5 day)